Strength for the job.

 Most apps make you choose.

-| Other apps | TPF Operator | |
+| A single-discipline app | TPF Operator | |

 |---|---|---|